pydata/patsy/doc/formulas.rst

 the right-hand side.
 And each ``Term`` object just takes a list of factor objects.
-In this case our factors are of type :class:`EvalFactor`, which evaluates arbitrary Python code, but in general any object that implements the factor protocol will do -- see XX for details.
+In this case our factors are of type :class:`EvalFactor`, which evaluates arbitrary Python code, but in general any object that implements the factor protocol will do -- for details see :ref:`expert-model-specification`.

 Of course as a user you never have to actually touch :class:`ModelDesc`, :class:`Term`, or :class:`EvalFactor` objects by